 Pace Your Workout Progress

-One of the most common reasons we see cases of Achilles tendinitis – especially during the start of new seasons – is that patients have “leaned into” new activities too hard.
+One of the most common reasons we see cases of Achilles tendinitis – especially during the start of new seasons – is that patients have “leaned into” new activities too hard or too fast.
 Their bodies are suddenly being forced to move in ways they are not yet conditioned to do well, and that can lead to trouble.

 We call it an “overuse injury,” and it can happen in different ways.
 Perhaps you suddenly go all out and put an extreme force load on your Achilles when it’s not ready for it.
 Other times, though, you might be subjecting the tendon to repetitive impacts (such as long-distance running) and not providing your body with enough time and opportunity for recovery between sessions.